 Associations that put board members on stage often end up with an EmCee who is not great at speaking and really does not want the job of host.

 It takes a special speaker to be the master of ceremonies.
 There are a complicated series of skills that must all come together if you want your conference to be memorable.
 Hollywood award shows all have a host for a reason.
 While the Academy Awards in 2019 went withouth an MC (following controversy), I doubt that many will remember the “wow” factor of this broadcast.
 My guess is in the future they will return to having a host.

 The Academy Awards actually attempted to go without a host in 1989 and it wasn’t considered a good show.
 They went back to having a master of ceremonies for a reason.
 The Oscars broadcasts we remember as the best are the ones when the host was spectacular (think any year with Billy Crystal).
 Giving out awards is boring and so are most conferences (lets face it), but a strong personality who can serve as a strong thread that runs the through the whole show is paramount to the success.

 If the role of master of ceremonies is a second tier priority, you may have second tier results.
 People attend live events for the education and the networking opportunities,and a strong MC will help everyone bridge the gap between those two goals.

 Thom Singer has created a unique program called “The Conference Catalyst” that is more than just an MC.
 Thom brings excitement and real engagement.
-He sets the tone for a conference where everyone feels welcome and become comfortable talking to others.
+He sets the tone for a conference where everyone feels welcome and becomes comfortable talking to others.

-When participants at a convention meaningful connections at the event, they are more likely to come back year after year.
+When participants at a convention make meaningful connections at the event, they are more likely to come back year after year.
 Thom Singer as your EmCee will get people to engage more and maximize their experience.
 He keeps the event pace moving and the energy levels high from start to finish.

 Objectives of the MC